hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Optimal configuration]**

 > "The optimal configuration: 30→20→3 architecture, batch size 8, L1 regularization, 1000 epochs.
-This achieves 73.2% balanced accuracy on the N=30 validation set."
+This achieves 59% accuracy on the N=30 validation set."

 ---